jthack/hydeout/_posts/2024-04-26-rabbit-r1-innovative-device-security-concerns.md

 ![](/assets/images/rabbit-r1-security-concerns.png){: width="400" }
 Hey friends, let me start by saying - I'm actually really excited about Rabbit's new r1 device.
 The idea of having an AI assistant and image analyzer in a portable little "Pokedex" is extremely cool.
 And being able to connect it to services like Midjourney for AI art generation and Spotify for music?
 Awesome!

 But here's the thing that has me a bit concerned.
-Instead of using a nice secure method like OAuth to link accounts, the r1 has you log into services through a VNC in their portal.
+Instead of using a nice secure method like OAuth to link accounts, the r1 has you log into services through VNC in their portal.

 Don't get me wrong, I love the convenience of being able to connect applications to an AI device.
 But having it snapshot your credentials or session data is... not great from a security standpoint.